yellowdog/python-examples-templates/quickstart-configured.md

 Create an **Application** using the Account -> Application tab.

-Make a note of the Application Key and Secret (they won’t be shown again).
-You’ll use these later for API access to the Platform.
+Make a note of the Application Key and Secret (they won’t be shown again), and make the Application a member of the `administrators` group.
+You’ll use the Key and Secret later for API access to the Platform.

 ## Next Steps